rmikehodges/go-risky/README.md

 5/16 - Reworked the database middleware and started writing tests for the database functions.

+5/29 - I figured out that I need to do pointers to uuid.UUID instead of the value since I will need represent nil values coming from the database to deal with optional relationships.
+Otherwise the all 0 uuid value will be rejected.

 ## TODO
 2. Write tests for database models and handlers (postgresql should probably be last)